Legoland Deutschland Resort: Awards

 In 2011 and 2012, Legoland Deutschland won the Parkscout Award of "Germany's Most Child-Friendly Theme Park".
 In 2012/2013, Legoland Deutschland won another Parkscout Award for the "Best Family Amusement park".
 Additionally in 2013, Legoland Deutschland received the Tripadvisor Travellers' Choice 2013 Award.

+Incidents

+On August 11, 2022, two trains from the Fire Dragon ride collided.
+Of the 38 people aboard the trains, 31 received minor injuries with 14 of those requiring hospitalisation and one requiring further treatment.
+The accident was caused by the first train becoming stationary on the track.
+A sensor then warned the ride technicians and prevented the second train from continuing through the layout.
+The ride technicians then overrode the sensor allowing the second train to progress throughout the layout.
+The technicians in question were then made to pay a fine said to be "a mid or low four-digit amount”.